Faith Formation and Christian Education- Children, Youth, and Young Families

 Who are our teachers?
 Warm, caring people, committed to their own faith journeys and invested in the faith formation of children are who serve as our teachers.
 Many of them have children in the Sunday school.
 Others don’t.
 What our teachers have in common is a love for children and a passion for sharing the Good News.

 Because providing a safe, effective Sunday School program is so essential, we always provide mentorship to new teachers.
-Teachers are also expected to complete a police check.
 Our Sunday school rooms and nursery are designed with windows so that activities can be easily observed.

 How are teachers recruited?
 Many of our teachers are parents and volunteer their time in order to support the program.
 Some of our teachers came to us because they find new meaning in their own faith by witnessing the wonder of children.
 We welcome new expressions of interest in offering leadership to our children’s ministries.
 If you know someone who has a gift to offer, please approach us!